mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 Dataset
 -------

-As a test dataset we play with a dump of github data from [https://www.githubarchive.org/](https://www.githubarchive.org/).
+As a test dataset we play with a dump of GitHub data from [https://www.githubarchive.org/](https://www.githubarchive.org/).
 We'll use `dask.bag` and `toolz` to show benchmark numbers.
 We'll often use `dask.bag` also just to give a set of examples